camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

     Version: 8.4.0-SNAPSHOT
 ```

-#### 4. Shutdown the brokers when the scaling operation has completed
+### 4. Shut down the brokers when the scaling operation has completed

 :::warning
-If you shutdown brokers before Zeebe has scaled down and moved all partitions away from the brokers, scaling operation would never complete.
-It may also result in data loss.
+If you shut down brokers before Zeebe has scaled down and moved all partitions away from the brokers, scaling operation would never complete and may result in data loss.
 :::

 ```
 kubectl scale statefuleset <zeebe-statefulset> --replicas=3
 ```

-When monitoring the pods via `kubectl get pods`, we can see that pods 3,4 and 5 have been terminated.
+When monitoring the pods via `kubectl get pods`, we can see that pods 3, 4, and 5 have been terminated.

 ```
 zeebe-scaling-demo-zeebe-0                                        1/1     Running     0          9m55s